A progressive micro frontends framework - Fronts

 Fronts is progressive.

-If every front-end application does not support Module Federation, it will still work well as a micro frontend, with on-demand runtime modes, and as projects are upgraded, they can gradually be made to support Module Federation and eventually version control can be enabled.
-With support for multiple granularity levels, build types, module types, shared types, runtime types, and communication types, Fronts can almost meet all kinds of micro frontends architectures.
+If some front-end applications do not support Module Federation, they can still run as micro frontends through on-demand runtime modes.
+As projects are upgraded, they can gradually adopt Module Federation and eventually enable version control.
+By supporting multiple granularity levels, build types, module types, shared dependency types, runtime types, and communication types, Fronts can cover many micro frontend architectures.

 Fronts APIs are clean and simple.